-View technical indicators like moving averages (SMA and EMA), and bollinger bands for Moody's.
+See Moody's bollinger bands, SMA - 200 day moving average, 50 day moving average and exponential moving averages.
 The technical analysis form of Moody's stock analysis tries to understand the market by studying the stock market trend itself as opposed to other aspects like the company's fundamentals.

-Moody's Moving Average:
+Moody's Moving Average

-Moody's Bollinger Bands:
+Moody's Bollinger Bands

-Moody's Moving Average Convergence Divergence or MACD:
+Moody's Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Moody's MACD line is above the signal line.
+The Moody's MACD line is below the signal line.

-Moody's Relative Strength Index:
+Moody's Relative Strength Index

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
 If the RSI of MCO stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.